Natural disasters are “unavoidable environmental events” that create significant life loss, injury, property damage, and dislocation.

 Hurricanes can also cause massive flooding and storm surges.
 Of all of the weather-related disasters to hit the USA in the past 30 years, hurricanes have caused the most damage.

 Tornadoes occur on every continent other than Antarctica but are most common in the United States.

 The USA gets approximately 800 to 1,000 tornadoes annually, many of which are in “Tornado Alley.”
 The high winds of a tornado can rip apart homes and buildings.
 They lift debris like glass, causing it to turn into flying missiles that can injure or kill people.

 Luckily, it is usually possible to get warning of tornadoes.
 This gives you time to secure objects, get pets from outside and take shelter.

 While most thunderstorms are not severe, they can rise to the status of natural disasters.
 The heavy winds can cause damage to buildings.
-In some cases, the thunderstorm turns into a derecho – a type of wind storm similar to a tornado but travels in a straight line.
+Sometimes, the thunderstorm turns into a derecho – a wind storm similar to a tornado but travels in a straight line.
 Lightning can cause fires, damage the electric grid and electrocute people.